 Municipal Stormwater Permit

-The City completes an annual report and submits it by December 1 each year to DEQ.
-The reports cover the period of time from July 1 through June 30 and include information on stormwater program activities and analysis of Eugene's water quality monitoring results.
+The City submits an annual report by December 1 each year to DEQ.
+Each report covers the period from July 1 through June 30 of the following year and includes information on stormwater program accomplishments and the year's water quality monitoring results.

-Annual reports, from the 2014 Report up to the most recently completed 2021 Report are available below.
+Annual reports from the past five years are available below.
 Earlier reports are available upon request.
 Please direct any questions or comments about Eugene's reports via email to: firstname.lastname@example.org, or by phone: 541-682-5549.

 Note: Prior years' UIC reports are available upon request to PWE